dogweather/forkful/content/en/lua/dates-and-times/calculating-a-date-in-the-future-or-past.md

 weight: 26
 ---

-## What & Why?
-Calculating future or past dates means figuring out what the date will be after or before a certain amount of time.
-Programmers do this for features like reminders, subscriptions, or to track past events.

 ## How to:
 In Lua, you have the `os.date` and `os.time` functions at your disposal to help with date and time calculations.

 ```Lua